Intera/redmine_time_logging_app/readme.md

 it is possible to replace the jquery-ui theme.

 ## possible enhancements
-* make the date format easier to configure
+* make the date format easier to configure. for example as a redmine plugin setting
 * make it easy to configure multi-language datepicker configurations
 * internet explorer support